 Paying the Bill

 So how exactly are couples splitting the cost of their wedding?
 Evenly, per the survey.
 This even includes the wedding dress, which 1 in 4 couples funded together.
 Other costs split 50/50?
-The honeymoon and the photographer/videographer.
+The

 As for the average amount couples spent on the entire wedding, the average cost came out to be $10,966.